Sugi-Design/Hello-World/README.md

 # Hello-World
-Just to learn how GitHub is
+Just to learn how github is